This post was originally published March 2017 and was recharged for optimal value in December 2020.

 You could write up a smaller, less in-depth version of an old post.
 This then goes on another organization’s blog and traffic leads from that blog to yours.

 Simple as that.

-Don’t just accept that content views will ebb.
-Implement just a few of these tips and a steady stream of viewers will continue to the enjoy updated old content you worked so hard to create.
+Don’t just accept that the number of eyes on your content will ebb.
+Implement just a few of these tips and a steady stream of viewers will continue to enjoy updated old content you worked so hard to create.
 But that isn’t to say that you can simply recycle the same content over and over.
-Creating fresh, new, timely content is just as important as keeping your evergreen content alive.
-Balance the two and you are well on your way to a content strategy that works.
+Injecting fresh, new, timely content is just as important as keeping your evergreen content alive.
+Balance the two and you’ve started to create a content strategy that works.

 We’d love it if you’d answer one of these questions: